Xinchunran/paper_review/README.md

 #### ESM: Evolutionary Scale Modeling
 This is a large protein language model used in current SOTA task.
 However it does not contain the capability in protein sequence design

+### Summary:
+Currently most of the protein language model are using Transformer based methods to capture both local and global information